microsoft/live-share/docs/use/share-project-join-session-visual-studio.md

 6. **Send someone the link**

-    Send the link over e-mail, Slack, Skype, or another communication app to anyone you want to invite.
+    Send the link over e-mail, Teams, Slack, Skype, or another communication app to anyone you want to invite.
 Given the level of access Live Share sessions can provide to guests, **you should only share with people you trust**.
 Think carefully about the implications of what you're sharing.

     > [!TIP]
     > Want to understand the security implications of some of Live Share's features?
 Check out the [security](../reference/security.md) article.